-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

-State Medicaid Agency U Weekly
+State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
 Because of the low number of recipients being served under this waiver the State conducts a review of 100% of the paid claims data to assure claims are being paid correctly.
 The term technology dependent waiver providers includes all claims data for every service provided in this waiver.
 Waiver providers are also subject to a review of their documentation to assure that services are rendered and match their billing.
 In addition, the waiver recipients are asked if the services are being provided as required and the case manager and the nurse manager conduct a minimum of 4 face to face visits per year to assure care is being provided.

 i.
-Describe the State's method for addressing individual problems as they are discovered.
+Describe the States method for addressing individual problems as they are discovered.
 Include information regarding responsible parties and GENERAL methods for problem correction.
-In addition, provide information on the methods used by the State to document these items.
+In addition, provide information on the methods used by the state to document these items.